rust-lang/unsafe-code-guidelines/reference/src/layout/structs-and-tuples.md

 ### Default layout ("repr rust")

-**The default layout of structs is not specified.** As of this writing, we have not reached a full consensus on what limitations should exist on possible field struct layouts, so effectively one must assume that the compiler can select any layout it likes for each struct on each compilation, and it is not required to select the same layout across two compilations.
+With the exception of the guarantees provided below, **the default layout of structs is not specified.**

+As of this writing, we have not reached a full consensus on what limitations should exist on possible field struct layouts, so effectively one must assume that the compiler can select any layout it likes for each struct on each compilation, and it is not required to select the same layout across two compilations.
 This implies that (among other things) two structs with the same field types may not be laid out in the same way (for example, the hypothetical struct representing tuples may be laid out differently from user-declared structs).

 Known things that can influence layout (non-exhaustive):